thierrygosselin/assigner/README.md

 ## New

 **v.0.1.6**
-* Input file argument is now `data` and covers the three type of file the function can use: VCF file, PLINK tped/tfam or data frame of genotypes file.
+* Input file argument is now `data` and covers the three types of files the function can use: VCF file, PLINK tped/tfam or data frame of genotypes file.
 * Huge number of markers (> 50 000 markers) can now be imported in PLINK tped/tfam format.
 The first 2 columns of the `tfam` file will be used for the